Lutetia: Roman Lutetia

 The mid third century brought a series of invasions of Gaul by two Germanic peoples, the Franks and the Alemanni, which threatened Lutetia.
 The city at the time had no fortifications.
 Portions of the left bank settlement, including the baths and amphitheatre, were hurriedly abandoned, and the stones used to construct ramparts around the Île de la Cité.
 The city was reduced in size from one hundred hectares during the high Roman Empire to ten to fifteen hectares on the left bank, and ten hectares on the Île de la Cité.
 A new civic basilica and baths were built on the island whose vestiges can be seen in the archeological crypt under the Parvis in front of Notre-Dame Cathedral, Place John Paul II.

 In the 4th century, Lutetia remained an important bulwark defending the Empire against the Germanic invaders.
-In 357–358 Julian II, as Caesar of the Western empire and general of the Gallic legions, moved the Roman capital of Gaul from Trier to Paris.
-After defeating the Franks in a major battle at Strasbourg in 357, he defended against Germanic invaders coming from the north.
+In 357–358 Julian, as caesar of the Western empire and general of the Gallic legions, moved the Roman capital of Gaul from Trier to Paris.
+After defeating the Alemanni in a major battle of Strasbourg in 357, he defended against Germanic invaders coming from the north.
 He was proclaimed emperor by his troops in 360 in Lutetia.
 Later Valentinian I resided in Lutetia for a brief period (365–366).
-The first documented bishop of Paris was Victorinus, in 346.
+The first documented bishop of Paris was one Victorinus, in 346.
 The first council of Bishops in Gaul convened in the city in 360.
 When Saint Martin visited the city in 360, there was a cathedral, near the site of Notre-Dame de Paris.

 The end of the Roman Empire in the west, and the creation of the Merovingian dynasty in the 5th century, with its capital placed in Paris by Clovis I, confirmed the new role and name for the city.
 The adjective Parisiacus had already been used for centuries.
 Lutetia had gradually become Paris, the city of the Parisii.